A Handy Cook’s Guide to Different Types of Spices

 Is there anything more warming than a curry on a cold winter’s night?
 We think not.
 Curry powder is the all-encompassing spice you simply can’t do without.
 We get ours from Bo-Kaap neighbours, Atlas Trading Company, and trust us when we say this one is the best.

-Some curry powder mixes are kept a secret, and we’re sure Atlas’ is too, but most of them include coriander, turmeric, cumin, fenugreek, and chilli peppers.
-Mixes can vary, and have anything from fennel seeds, ginger and black pepper added, to cinnamon, green cardamom and mustard seeds too.
+Some curry powder mixes are kept a secret, and we’re sure Atlas’ is too, but most of them include coriander, turmeric, cumin, fenugreek and chilli peppers.
+Mixes can vary, and have anything from fennel seeds, ginger and black pepper added to cinnamon, green cardamom and mustard seeds.
 You could but it pre-mixed or make a blend of your own.
 Here’s a Pork Neck Vindaloo and a One Pot Lamb Curry that we love.

 Star Anise

 Star anise is most widely used in Chinese and Vietnamese cuisine, where it forms part of aromatic sauces and seasonings, especially broths.
-Even if you aren’t a huge star anise flavour fan, you’ll love the gentle herby note it adds to this Chinese Braised Pork Belly.
-The perfect pairing for star anise and perfect for warming you up this winter.
+Even if you aren’t a huge star anise flavour fan, you’ll love the gentle herby note it adds to these Asian Beef Short Rib Tacos.
+It’s also a great addition to Glühwein.

 Garam Masala